 A brief history of Hightouch

 At the beginning of the adventure, Hightouch was a Reverse ETL solution (data pipelines from a source to destinations), designed for data teams.
-Over time, Hightouch has been developed and now addresses both data teams needs (automating their data flows) and marketing teams needs (covering all use cases of a traditional CDP).
+Over time, Hightouch has evolved and now addresses both the needs of data teams (automating their data flows) and the needs of marketing teams (covering all the use cases of a traditional CDP).

-Hightouch is now what is called a “Composable CDP.”
-It is a solution that offers all the features and capabilities of a traditional CDP, but that integrates perfectly into the existing data infrastructure (instead of operating as a separate entity).
+Hightouch is now what is known as a 'Composable CDP'.
+It offers all the features and capabilities of a traditional CDP, but integrates seamlessly into the existing data infrastructure (instead of operating as a separate entity).

 How does Hightouch work?

-To start using Hightouch, you just have to connect a source that centralizes all your customer data (most often, a data warehouse).
-Note that Hightouch offers a library of SDKs (“Hightouch Events”) facilitating the collection and storage of data in your data warehouse to complement the data you have already centralized.
+To start using Hightouch, you simply connect a source that centralises all your customer data (most often, a data warehouse).
+Note that Hightouch offers a library of SDKs (“Hightouch Events”) facilitating the collection and storage of data in your data warehouse to complement the data you have already centralised.

-Hightouch then allows you to consolidate and organize the data to create a 360° view of your customers, notably thanks to its identity resolution capabilities.
+Hightouch then allows you to consolidate and organise data to create a 360° view of your customers, notably thanks to its identity resolution capabilities.
 This customer view is directly actionable thanks to Hightouch’s two flagship products:

-Note that Hightouch additionally offers several products to improve marketing operations:
+Note that Hightouch also offers several products to improve marketing operations:

-• Personalization API: A “low latency” API that covers certain real-time use cases, such as personalization
+Personalization API: A 'low latency' API that supports certain real-time use cases, such as personalisation

-• Match Booster: A solution offering third-party data to enrich your first-party data and boost matching rates in advertising platforms
+Match Booster: A solution that provides third-party data to enrich your first-party data and boost matching rates in advertising platforms

 It's also worth noting that Hightouch ensures the security and governance of your data, maintaining it within your existing infrastructure for optimal control and compliance.